IT Outsourcing: A Complete Guide To Outsourcing Software Engineers

 New Market Growth

-As mentioned, countries in South America and Eastern Europe have begun to enter the international outsourcing arena with strong intentions to knock India and China off the pedestal.
+As mentioned, countries in South America and Eastern Europe have begun to enter the international outsourcing arena.
+From their prowess, it is clear they have strong intentions to knock India and China off the pedestal.

-Geographical proximity, high English fluency, and outstanding technical knowledge makedevelopers from these countries appealing candidates for software development projects in international companies.
+Geographical proximity, high English fluency, and outstanding technical knowledge are valuable skills in the offshore development market.
+Therefore developers from the above regions are appealing candidates for software development projects in international companies.

 Frequently Asked Questions